camunda/camunda-docs-manual/content/update/minor/720-to-721/_index.md

 3. User-defined task listeners are executed in the order in which they were registered.

 Previously, only 1. and 3. were ensured.

+# Cockpit's process definition like search changed to case-insensitive

+The **Cockpit/Processes**'s page Process Definition search component allows for **name** and **key** search with **equals** and **like** operators.
+With this recent change, per customer feedback, we modified the like search to case-insensitive.
+This will allow a better experience when looking for process definitions.

+The change also affects the API that provides the data for the search component.
+This API is an internal API, which means it's **not** part of the public [REST API]({{< ref "/reference/rest" >}}), so the change should not affect any customers.